Where is Ryan Giggs now?

 Whilst still a registered player, Giggs started the 2013-14 season as one of new manager David Moyes’ coaching staff combining the role with his playing duties.

-When Louis Van Gaal was announced as the new manager in May 2014, the club appointed Ryan Giggs as assistant manager.
+When Louis Van Gaal was announced as Manchester United’s new manager in May 2014, the club appointed Giggs as his assistant manager.